Videogame Reviewer

 I want to collect all the best games, but there's so many games worth playing(and more on the way), i can't keep up. should i take the easy way out and stick with what i know and love, "narrow my search", or stop trying to collect all the best games?

-Asked by vexation over 11 years ago
+Asked by vexation almost 12 years ago

 You should do whatever you feel will make you happy.
 Sorry, this is not a question about videogame reviewing, and I do not have any special insight into how you should structure your collection.